scitokens/scitokens.github.io/technical_docs/Claims.md

 }
 ```

-The implementation of `site` is purposely ambiguous; hence, the `aud` claim may be used to restrict a token to a specific endpoint:
+The implementation of `site` is purposely ambiguous; hence, the `aud` claim must be used to restrict a token to a specific endpoint:

 ```
 {